ChuckPierce/percolate/README.md

 ##Future

 If I had more time I would probably continue to tweak the layout a little more and also try to continue to make things more modular.
 Otherwise I am happy with my work on this project.
-Please [email me](chuckmpierce@gmail.com) if you have any questions!
+Please email me at <chuckmpierce@gmail.com> if you have any questions!